Azure/avdaccelerator/workload/docs/baseline-troubleshooting-guide.md

 - **UPN Mismatch**: Confirm that the User Principal Name (UPN) of the domain joiner account matches the expected format (mail@domain.com)

+For further domain join troubleshooting, refer to [Active Directory domain join troubleshooting guidance](https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/active-directory-domain-join-troubleshooting-guidance).

 ## FSLogix Issues

-After successful deployment and enabling FSLogix, if users' containers are not beind created or mounted, follow these steps for troubleshooting:
+After successful deployment and enabling roaming profiles with FSLogix, if FSLogix is not working as expected, follow these steps for troubleshooting:

 ### Validate configuration
 - **Validate storage account configuration**: Review the storage account file share domain join status.
 If it appears as "Not Configured".
 If "Not Configured" first ensure domain join on the management virtual machine was successful as this is evidence that the domain join did not fail for usual reasons.
 - **If using private endpoints**: Ensure you are able to resolve to the created file share in the storage account from the management virtual machine.
 If unable to resolve, ensure DNS is correctly set up, including:

-    - Private DNS Zones are correctly configured to the Identity Services virtual network
+    - Verify that Private DNS Zones are correctly configured to the Identity Services virtual network.
     - If using custom DNS, conditional forwarders should be configured.
+Verify this is correctly configured.